 Research Experiences for Undergraduates (REU)

 This NSF-REU program is aimed at students who are interested in Physics and/or Astronomy and who want to learn more about physics research.
 While some background is needed, we are interested in hearing from any motivated and talented student in the sciences.
 You must be a US citizen or permanent resident of the US or its possessions, and must not have graduated before the program starts.
 (Students who will be graduating are welcome to contact us regarding our graduate program.)
-The REU program will take place approximately from June 1 through July 31, 2021 with final dates to be announced..
+The REU program will take place May 30 through July 28, 2023 with final dates to be announced..
 Some flexibility in starting and ending dates may be possible for students from schools that have different academic calenders.

 We will begin to review applications by February 1.
 To have the best opportunity to participate in the program, we strongly encourage you to have your application complete by that time.
 However, we will review all applications sent until positions are full, and will always consider new applications from strong candidates or those from under-represented groups in physics.
 The application form may be obtained below.